BadWolfGames/garrysbots/README.md

 ==========

 <h2>Description</h2>
 There's two teams, the Red team and the Blue team.
 The people on the teams build robots within the time limit with a core.
 Then after that time is up then the robots are sent into the arena to fight each other.
-After all of the cores but one have been destroyed then the round is yp and that player with the surviving core wins.
+After all of the cores but one have been destroyed then the round is up and that player with the surviving core wins.

 <h2>Bugs</h2>
 Most of the gamemode as been converted to work with Garry's Mod 13 but there's a few bugs that are known.